Posted on June 28, 2018

 Visiting The National Theatre

-If you’d like to visit The National Theatre to try to catch a glimpse of John McCullough for yourself, the playhouse is on Pennsylvania Avenue, on the same street as a certain ivory-hued presidential residence.
+Try to catch a play at The National Theatre and see if you can catch a glimpse of John McCullough for yourself, the playhouse is on Pennsylvania Avenue, on the same street as a certain ivory-hued presidential residence.

 The Broadway League.
 “National Theatre – Washington, DC | IBDB.”
 IBDB | The Official Source For Broadway Information, www.ibdb.com/touring-theatre/national-theatre-586.